english idioms about health

 Because of the use of the word knife, the idiom usually implies (suggests) that it’s serious surgery.

-“He’s ok; he’s going under the knife next week to have surgery on his stomach.”
+“He’s ok; he’s going under the knife next week to have his knee replaced.”

 4. Under the weather